-While longtime Scientology watchers will understand what Remini is talking about, those new to the behind-the-scenes drama inherent to the the Church might be shocked.
+While longtime Scientology critics will understand what Remini is talking about, those new to the behind-the-scenes drama inherent to the church might be shocked.
 After all, it's not every religion that separates children from parents, charges members hundreds of thousands of dollars to learn basic doctrine, and idolizes celebrities as high priests.
-But that's exactly what Scientology does - and Remini isn't afraid of the consequences of telling all.
+But that's reportedly what Scientology does - and Remini isn't afraid of the consequences of telling all.

-Life in the Sea Org
+Life In The Sea Org

-Remini's mother moved her and her sister to Clearwater, Florida, home of the key Scientology facility known as "Flag Land Base."
-There, still a child, she joined the Sea Org, Scientology's religious order.
-She signed the billion year contract, donned a sailor's uniform, and was forced into service.
+Remini's mother moved her and her sister to Clearwater, Florida, home of the Scientology facility known as "Flag Land Base."
+There, still a child, she joined the Sea Organization, Scientology's militaristic religious order.
+She signed the billion-year contract, donned a sailor's uniform, and was forced into service.

-God Is a Lie, BTW
+God Is A Lie, BTW